epfl-herus/demod/docs/source/tutorials/cosimulation.rst

 Co-simulation frameworks provide functionality to combine heterogeneous simulation  components  from  different  domains  in  an  integrated
 simulation.
-Indeed, cos-imulation deisgn ensures *modularity* to the simulation, allowing to incorporate additional models such as networks (e.g., eletric grid andmobility infrastructure), devices (e.g., electric vehicles and batteries),
+Indeed, co-simulation design ensures *modularity* to the simulation, allowing to incorporate additional models such as networks (e.g., eletric grid andmobility infrastructure), devices (e.g., electric vehicles and batteries),